satojandro/ultimate-mentor/readme.md

 source venv/bin/activate

-Check Configuration: Ensure your .env file is populated with your SUPABASE_URL, SUPABASE_KEY, and OPENAI_API_KEY.
+Check Configuration: Ensure your .env file is populated with your SUPABASE_URL, SUPABASE_KEY, OPENAI_API_KEY, and NGROK_AUTH_TOKEN.

 Run the Agent: